 No matter who you are, substance abuse is dangerous.
 The forces of addiction are harmful to individuals physiologically and psychologically and to society as a whole.
-But when it comes to the sexes, there are some important differences – important enough that they require the creation of a women’s rehab program.
+But when it comes to the sexes, there are some critical differences significant enough that they require the creation of a women’s rehab program.

-Attending a women’s rehab program after women’s detox at Midwest Detox Center provides sensitive, caring treatment resources geared toward women.
+Attending a women’s rehab program after women’s detox at Midwest Detox Center is an opportunity to receive sensitive, caring treatment resources geared toward women.
 In a safe environment, women come together to address a common set of challenges.
 If substance abuse is a struggle of yours, consider seeking help from a women’s rehab program in Ohio.

 Certain issues in substance abuse are unique to women.
-Women, for example, frequently battle substance abuse after episodes of domestic violence.
+For example, women frequently battle substance abuse after episodes of domestic violence.
 They also turn to drugs and alcohol more frequently due to societal expectations of being a good wife, mother, and employee.

 Male and female physiological responses also vary.
 Women who abuse stimulants such as MDMA, for instance, tend to struggle with hallucinations more than men.
 The typical male reaction to stimulants is elevated blood pressure.

 Another example is the abuse of marijuana.
-Women seem to be more prone to panic attacks and other anxiety disorders, in comparison to men.
-It is because these significant differences exist that you may wish to choose a women’s rehab program to guide through recovery.
+Women seem to be more prone to panic attacks and other anxiety disorders in comparison to men.
+Because of these significant differences, you may wish to choose a women’s rehab program to guide you through recovery.

 Facts on Women and Substance Abuse

-When learning the importance of gender-specific residential addiction treatment, there are statistics showing the need.
-The National Institute on Drug Abuse gathered facts that estimates that some 20 million women have used an illicit drug of some sort in the past year.
+When looking into the importance of gender-specific residential addiction treatment, there are statistics showing the need for this type of treatment.
+The National Institute on Drug Abuse estimates that some 20 million women have used an illicit drug of some sort in the past year.
 Alarmingly, this substance abuse can occur at many ages and stages of life.

 For example, an analysis by the Centers for Disease Control has documented that the rate of pregnant women with opioid use disorder quadrupled in the 15 years between 1999 and 2014.
 Matters can get even more complicated as the CDC believes that women who stop abusing opioids during pregnancy also put their unborn child at risk.

 The challenge is not just with illicit drugs.
-Statistics from the National Institute on Alcohol Abuse and Alcoholism estimates that as many as 5 million women each year are diagnosed with an alcohol use disorder.
+Statistics from the National Institute on Alcohol Abuse and Alcoholism show that as many as five million women each year are diagnosed with an alcohol use disorder.

-One of the more significant advantages of a women’s rehab program is the ability to be around peers.
-There are people who understand the pressures you’re under and the experiences of being a woman.
-The women’s rehab program in Ohio offers exactly this type of caring environment.
+One of the more significant advantages of a women’s rehab program is being around peers.
+There are people who understand the pressures you are under and the experiences of being a woman.
+The women’s rehab program in Ohio offers precisely this type of caring environment.

 While no two people will experience addiction and treatment the same, there are some common elements that you can come to expect, no matter your sex.
-Rehab begins with an important medical and psychological evaluation.
-The doctors need to know what your history is, and how and what you use, so they can design an effective treatment plan.
+Rehab begins with a necessary medical and psychological evaluation.
+The doctors need to know what your history is and how and what you use to design an effective treatment plan.